 Dr. Mark Paradis

-Champlain College logo
+Champlain College Saint-Lambert logo

 Since the Winter 2018 semester, I've had the privilege of teaching Political Science and Methodology courses in the Department of Economics and Political Science.
 One of the amazing parts about teaching at Champlain College is that I get to interact with students from so many different programs: regular political science and methodology courses for Social Science and International Studies students, and complementary courses in political science for non-social science students.
-While I generally specialize in international relations and public opinion courses at the university level, I get the opportunity at Champlain to teach the full range of political science subjects.
-Here are a list of the courses I've taught.
+While I generally specialise in international relations and public opinion courses at the university level, I get the opportunity at Champlain to teach the full range of political science subjects.
+Here is a list of the courses I've taught.

 Program Courses in Political Science